Mr-vero/BT-AI-WRITER/README.md

 # BT-AI-WRITER

-**BT-AI-WRITER** is a Python-based tool that leverages the power of Bard to generate articles effortlessly.
+**BT-AI-WRITER** is a Python-based tool that leverages the power of Bard to generate articles effortlessly, specifically built to empower Bisatumbuh blog.
 This GitHub repository provides a straightforward way to create high-quality articles on various topics.
 Whether you're a content creator, blogger, or just in need of some automated article generation, this tool can help you save time and energy.

 ## Prerequisites